 Medline ® Abstracts for References 92,93

-High-dose alpha-tocopherol as a preventive of doxorubicin-induced alopecia.
+Minoxidil (Mx) as a prophylaxis of doxorubicin--induced alopecia.

 Rodriguez R, Machiavelli M, Leone B, Romero A, Cuevas MA, Langhi M, Romero Acuña L, Romero Acuña J, Amato S, Barbieri M

 Ann Oncol.
 1994;5(8):769.

 BACKGROUND: Minoxidil (Mx) is known to induce hair growth in men with male-pattern baldness.
 Based on this potential, the effectiveness of Mx 2% topical solution was evaluated in cancer patients (pts) to prevent doxorubicin-induced alopecia.

 PATIENTS AND METHODS: 48 female pts with different types of solid tumors treated with doxorubicin-based chemotherapy in a dose range of 50-60 mg/m2/cycle were randomly assigned to receive Mx 2% topical solution or placebo.